Designing networks

 [4]:

 That is not very impressive.
 We could have done the same using a simple for-loop.
-Let’s reset everything by removing those agents from the model:
+Let’s reset everything by removing those actors from the environment:

 [5]: